Living in Teignmouth

 Overview

 Devon coastal town with beach, pier, and memorable train line along the sea wall.
-Located in South West, Teignmouth has a population of approximately 17,945 residents, making it a compact coastal town by UK standards.
+Located in South West, Teignmouth has a population of approximately 17,945 residents, making it a compact town by UK standards.
 The primary postcode area is TQ14.

 Teignmouth sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £295k that is 8% below the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £270k that is 15% below the South West average of £319k.
 The area has a low crime rate compared to similar areas.

 Key facts about Teignmouth

-- Good public transport connections
+- Excellent public transport links

 - Nearest station: Teignmouth